programmfabrik/apitest/README.md

 [![GoReportCard](https://goreportcard.com/badge/github.com/programmfabrik/apitest)](https://goreportcard.com/report/github.com/programmfabrik/apitest)

-The apitesting tool helps you to build automated apitests that can be run after every build to ensure a constant product quality.
+The apitest tool helps you to build automated apitests that can be run after every build to ensure a constant product quality.

 A single testcase is also a perfect definition of an occuring problem and helps the developers to fix your issues faster!

 # Configuration file

-For configuring the apitest tool, add the follwing section to your 'apitest.yml' configuration file.
+For configuring the apitest tool, add the following section to your `apitest.yml` configuration file.

 The report parameters of this config can be overwritten via a command line flag.
 So you should set your intended standar

 ```yaml
 apitest:
   server: "http://5.simon.pf-berlin.de/api/v1" # The base url to the api you want to fire the apitests against.
 Important: don’t add a trailing ‘/’